Exteriors

 What You Need To Know About Home Additions

-Virtually all homes have the potential to expand.
+All homes have the potential to expand.
 A home addition might be just what you need to create a functional home office, make additional rental income, host out-of-town guests, or accommodate family members moving in.
 It can also allow you to age in place or avoid having to move as your family grows.
 Plus, your home will be more comfortable and enjoyable to live in as a whole.

 Whether you’re thinking of building out, up, or adjacent or want to convert some unused space, the possibilities are endless.
 If you’re wondering how to add an addition to a house, the design/build experts and conversion contractors at Neil Kelly are here to assist.